srevinsaju/get-appimage/README.md

 To modify the logo, information displayed on the website, please edit

 `./generator/catalog/__init__.py` to add your own custom values.
-`./static/app.html` to edit the AppImage documentation
+`./static/app.html` to edit the AppImageX documentation

 ## Future plans
 * Add a single copy and paste to install appimage command.
 Example; `app install $APP` command on the app website, so that the appimage can be installed in one click